runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

   .[[1]] # get first table
 ```

-For a more in-depth description of web-page characteristics and HTML, see the dataquest article linked here: [Tutorial: Web Scraping in R with rvest](https://www.dataquest.io/blog/web-scraping-in-r-rvest/)
+For a more in-depth description of web-page characteristics and HTML, see the opening sections of the dataquest article linked here: [Tutorial: Web Scraping in R with rvest](https://www.dataquest.io/blog/web-scraping-in-r-rvest/)

 ### 3. Scrape html_tables